Ada-Developers-Academy/core-unit-3/event-handling/adding-onclick-handling.md

 | Event Handler | A function whose responsibility is to perform necessary, required, or desired actions after a certain event is fired | "The function is a click event handler because we expect it to run after the button is clicked," "In order for something to happen after we scroll, we need to make an event handler for what should happen when the user scrolls." |

 ## Preparing the Page

+We can follow along with Keira's code [in this repo](https://github.com/AdaGold/adding-onclick-handling-demo).

 Before we look at how to set up our event handler, we need to have an element that can raise the events we want to receive.
 We should aso set up any other elements that we will modify in response to the event.